dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2589: Creativity aids education and cultural literacy.
+### T2589: Writers and artists can inspire, educate, and entertain.

 |Support|
 |---|